Are you in the market for a forklift but have questions about the price of new or used models?

 Buying from a dealership

-Your last option is to buy from your local forklift dealer.
+Your final option is purchasing from a local forklift dealer.

 Speak with your local Conger dealer if you are in (Green Bay, Neenah, Wausau, Richfield, or any other nearby town/city)